-Professional training is an integral part of the doctoral program.
-Students have the opportunity to work as teaching assistants, and beginning in their second year of study, to develop and teach courses in the Department of Art History’s undergraduate program.
+Professional training is an integral part of Concordia's approach to doctoral studies.
+Students have the opportunity to work as teaching assistants, and beginning in their second or third year of study, may be invited to develop and teach courses in the Department of Art History’s undergraduate program.

-Read more information about Graduate Studies at Concordia, including important dates, funding, student forms, thesis preparation information, and the graduate academic calendar via the School of Graduate Studies.
+To read more information about Graduate Studies at Concordia - including important dates, funding, student forms, thesis preparation information, and the graduate academic calendar - visit the School of Graduate Studies.